KevinJSanchez-NOAA/ContrailLabelingTool/README.md

 ### Scroll events
 Mouse scroll:
-    Scrolling the mouse will zoom in and out of the image.
+    Scrolling the mouse will zoom in and out.

 ### Key events
 ! (shift+1):